NKID00/chess-in-5d-stripped/src/components/RulesText.md

 ![Submitting 1w.
 1:e2:e3](/assets/1w1e2e3submit.gif)

 Notice the board outlines changing from thin to thick.
-Boards with a thick border indicates that a move still needs to be played.
+Boards with a thick border indicates that a move still needs to be played (this is called the "Present", which is an important term).

 Doing the similar process above, let's play the move: `1b.
 1:e7:e6` (regular chess equivalent is `e6`).